mihirdilip/aspnetcore-authentication-apikey/README.md

 Adds ApiKey authentication which can handle the api key in the either Header, Authorization Header or Query Parameter.
 WWW-Authenticate challenge header will contain parameter `in="header_or_query_params"`.

+### AddApiKeyInRouteValues
+Adds ApiKey authentication which can handle the api key in the url route identified by the route pattern key.
+WWW-Authenticate challenge header will contain parameter `in="route_values"`.

 <br/>
 <br/>